ethberry/ethberry.github.io/admin/mechanics-simple/wait-list/list/list.md

 # List

-Game can have several wait lists on one contract, thats why there is no need to deploy more than one contract per game
+Game can have several wait lists on one contract, that's why there is no need to deploy more than one contract per game

 # List actions